asmeta/asmeta/code/experimental/asmetal2java/asmetal2java_codegen/README.md

 In this folder we can find many **examples** of asm used to make tests or provided to the user to get familiar with the application.
 ### xtend-gen
 The **xtend-gen** folder is automatically created at build time and contains all the java classes generated from the xtend classes.
+### resources
+**resource** folder included in the classpath, contains the STDL folder with the libraries needed to parse the asmeta specification.

 ## Javadoc
 javadoc for the project is available, to generate it make sure you have maven installed on your machine, then open a terminal, go to the root of the asmetal2java_codegen project and type: